How One Veteran is Saving Lives Back Home

 Skiles spent four months of 2010 at the Pathway Home, an intensive program that helps veterans come to grips with PTSD.
 The experience changed him—and led him to a life of helping others.
 Stiles now counsels vets at a VA clinic in Martinez, California, and says that his background allows him to connect with others dealing with self-blame, survivor’s guilt, and unresolved anger.

-His determination to help grew even more last year, when an erratic vet killed himself and three clinicians at Pathway.
+His determination to help grew even more last year, when a vet killed himself and three clinicians at Pathway.
 The program has been closed ever since.

 “Some people see what happened as a reason to turn away from veterans,” Skiles told the Christian Science Monitor.
 “To me, it showed exactly why these programs are important.”